IBM/data-prep-kit/README.md

 - Large variety in the scale of data to be processed, laptop-scale to datacenter-scale

 Data Prep Lab offers implementations of commonly needed data transformations, called *modules*, for both Code and Language modalities.
-The goal is to offer high-level APIs for developers to quickly get started in working with their data without needing expertise in the underlying runtimes and frameworks.
+The goal is to offer high-level APIs for developers to quickly get started in working with their data, without needing expertise in the underlying runtimes and frameworks.

 ## 📝 Table of Contents
 - [About](#about)